 The catch: it costs thousands and takes weeks, per site.
 Nobody commissions one to compare a shortlist.

 This is what we built at DA Leads: a free flood risk score for any address in Australia.
 Type an address, get a 0-100 score where 100 is the lowest risk, plus a plain statement of exactly which evidence produced it.
+In areas where an official council hydraulic study publishes a usable depth raster, the same result also reports the modelled water depth at that point for the study's 1% AEP event.

-The score combines three independent signals:
+The national screening score combines three independent signals:

 - Water proximity.
 Distance to mapped rivers, creeks and water bodies, as a final signal where official layers are silent.